moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ### **4. Configure the pipeline**

-Configure the pipeline by following the below steps.

 a.
 In the home directory, locate the `.dataos` folder containing the current DataOS context configuration files.
 Copy the folder and paste it into your cloned repository.